‘The Letdown’ Season 2 Review: We Need To Be Honest About Having Children

 Summary

-The Netflix series is a hit again, with The Letdown season 2 continuing to show a realistic, yet a humorous view of parenting and finding your purpose again.
+The Netflix series is a hit again, with The Letdown Season 2 continuing to show a realistic, yet humorous view of parenting and finding your purpose again.

-And that’s where The Letdown Season 2 comes into it, which picks up immediately after its predecessor.
-Audrey’s (Audrey) story opens up where she plans a 1st Birthday party, which is a party no-one should ever plan.
-However, she’s convinced she needs to make it into a big event; she gets her hair done, buys the best decorations, bakes all the food and tries to set up this scenario where she and her husband can be the cornerstone of hospitality.
+And that’s where Season 2 comes in, which picks up immediately after its predecessor.
+Audrey’s story opens up with her planning a first Birthday party, which is a party no one should ever plan.
+However, she’s convinced she needs to make it into a big event; she gets her hair done, buys the best decorations, bakes all the food, and tries to set up this scenario where she and her husband can be the cornerstone of hospitality.

-Netflix’s The Letdown Season 2 tackles family planning, stigma, depleting sex lives and almost diminished social lives.
+Season 2 tackles family planning, stigma, depleting sex lives, and almost diminished social lives.
 The cast pulls it out of the bag again with a range of on-point performances that add emotional depth to the comedy.
-I believe that the Netflix series can survive four seasons, showing the cycle of motherhood up to their child’s teenage years.
+I believe the Netflix series can survive four seasons, showing the cycle of motherhood up to their child’s teenage years.
 There’s longevity in this story.